-As an evangelical theologian and pastor, I want to say that ISIS is evil.
-Evil is a term we don’t normally hear in the media or politics, which is likely a good thing given our lack of public morality and civility these days.
-Indeed, judgementalism was condemned by Jesus, but is still often practiced by many churches — so humility is always called for.
+As a theologian and pastor, I want to say that ISIS is evil.
+Evil is a term we don't normally hear in the media or politics, which is likely a good thing given our lack of public morality and civility these days.
+Indeed, judgmentalism was condemned by Jesus but is still often practiced by many churches -- so humility is always called for.
 But it is still a responsibility of the faith community to name evil where it clearly exists in the world.
 And by any standards, the actions of ISIS are evil.

 - attacks directly targeting civilians and civilian infrastructure,

 - executions and other targeted killings of civilians,

 - abductions, rape and other forms of sexual and gender based violence perpetrated against women and children,

 - slavery and trafficking of women and children,

 - destruction or desecration of places of religious or cultural significance,

 - wanton destruction and looting of property, and denial of fundamental freedoms.